brunch/brunch.github.io/app/_includes/_main.md

     brunch watch --server

 tells Brunch to watch your project and incrementally rebuild it when source files are changed.
-The optional `server` flag launches a simple web server with [pushState](http://diveintohtml5.info/history.html) support.
+The optional `server` flag launches a simple web server with [push state](http://diveintohtml5.info/history.html) support.

-If you use OS X and want brunch to show system notification every time compilation error happens, you will need to install [terminal-notifier](https://github.com/alloy/terminal-notifier): `[sudo] brew install terminal-notifier`.
+If you use OS X and want brunch to show system notification every time compilation error happens, you will need to install [terminal notifier](https://github.com/alloy/terminal-notifier): `[sudo] brew install terminal-notifier`.

 #### Build with Brunch: